 We’ll show you exactly what you need to do to prevent an early breakdown of your leaf blower and how you can make sure it stays in excellent condition for years to come.

 General Leaf Blower Maintenance

 Different leaf blowers require different levels of maintenance.

 However, every leaf blower has a few general maintenance requirements to keep them running smoothly.

-Whenever you’re finished using your leaf blower for the day, take a minute to inspect it and wipe down any components that might accumulate any debris or dust like vents, fans, and air filters.
+Whenever you’re finished using your leaf blower for the day, please take a minute to inspect it and wipe down any components that might accumulate debris or dust like vents, fans, and air filters.